shawnnnkb/RaGS/docs/Guidance/train_and_eval.md

 ## Training Details

-We train our RadarGS for totally 24 epochs on 4 NVIDIA 4090 GPUs, with a batch size of 4.
-Specifically, we divide the training of RadarGS into two stages: pretraining and training.
-(1) Pretraining Stage: In this stage, the radar and image branches are initialized with the pretrained RadarPillarNet and MVX-Faster-RCNN, respectively.
-The goal is to train the model's ability to estimate depth in the image branch and to fuse multimodal information in the BEV perspective effectively.
-(2) Training Stage: Using the pretrained checkpoint obtained from the pretraining stage, the model is further initialized and trained for 3D object detection tasks.
-The pretrained weights ([pretrained](https://github.com/shawnnnkb/RadarGS-release/releases/download/v1.0/pretrained_ckpt.zip)) and the final trained weights ([FINAL](https://github.com/shawnnnkb/RadarGS-release/releases/download/v1.0/final_ckpt.zip)) are available for download.
+For all datasets, the final voxel is set to a cube of size 0.32 m, and the image sizes are 800×1280 for VoD, 640×800 for TJ4DRadSet, and 544×960 for OmniHD-Scenes.
+Anchor size and point cloud range are kept as in \cite{OmniHD}.
+The models are trained on 4 NVIDIA GeForce RTX 4090 GPUs with a batch size of 4 per GPU.
+AdamW is used as the optimizer, with 12 epochs for pretraining and 24 epochs for joint training.
+The weights are available for download.
 Put all checkpoints under the projects/RadarGS/checkpoints.

 ## Train